Android TV Remote Not Working: Reasons and DIY Fixes Worth Trying

 Sometimes, the remote feels sticky due to dirt built up, or you may have unknowingly spilled any liquid.
 Clean the remote thoroughly by using a cleaning alcohol solution like 99% Isopropyl alcohol.
 Take out the batteries, dip a microfiber cloth in a small amount of the alcohol, and mildly wipe it on the remote.

-Then, use a dry cloth to remove the excess alcohol on the remote.
-Once done, start accessing your TV to check if it works.
-Also, check for any substance stuck between the remote buttons.
-Remove it without damaging the buttons and try using it.
+Then, use a dry cloth to wipe the alcohol on the remote.
+Once done, start operating the remote and check if it works.
+Also, check for any dust or debris in between the remote buttons.
+If so, remove them without damaging the buttons and use the remote.

 Re-Pair your Android TV Remote

 The Android TV remote is connected via Bluetooth.
-And the remote should be in the Bluetooth range of your TV to stay connected.
-If you bring your remote out of your TV range, it gets unpaired automatically and stops working.
+It should stay connected to your TV’s Bluetooth range.
+If you move your remote out of range, it will be unpaired automatically and stop working.
 Then, you must re-pair it using the steps below to make it work again.

 Remove the Obstacles

 Clear any objects placed in between your TV that block the IR signal.
 Also, avoid placing electronic devices like Smartphones, wireless routers, etc., near your TV.
 Sometimes, it blocks the IR signals from reaching the Android TV.
-Remove these obstacles and use your remote to control your TV.
+Remove such obstacles, use the remote in a line of sight to the TV sensor, and check if it works.

 Reset the Android TV Remote

-Most Android TV remotes have a Reset button or a small hole in it.
-Remove the batteries from the remote and long press the reset button/the hole by using a toothpick or pin for a few seconds.
+Most Android TV remotes have a Reset button or a small hole in them.
+Remove the batteries from the remote and long-press the reset button or the hole using a toothpick or pin for a few seconds.
 You can also press and hold the Power button to reset the remote.
 Put back the batteries and try accessing your TV with it.

 Check the IR Emitter

 Most of the old Android TVs have IR emitter remotes.
-If the IR emitter is damaged, it will not pass any command to your TV.
-You can check its working status by using the below steps.
+If the IR emitter is damaged, it will not send commands to your TV.
+You can check its working status using the steps below.

-1. Launch the Camera app on your Smartphone and point it towards the IR transmitter on your remote.
+1. Launch the Camera app on your smartphone and aim it towards the IR emitter on a remote.

-2. Press any button on your remote and see through the camera if it blinks light.
+2. Press any button on your remote and see through the camera if the LED flashes.

 The Remote is fine if it blinks red light.
-If not, you can conclude that the IR emitter on the remote has some issues.
-Then, you have to replace your remote.
+If not, the IR emitter on the remote has some issues.
+If possible, replace the emitter.
+Otherwise, buy a replacement remote.

 Soft Reset the Android TV